docarray/docarray/docs/changelog/index.md

 This chapter only tracks the most important breaking changes and explain the rationale behind them.

+## 0.5.0: add storage backend to DocumentArray

+0.5 introduces an important feature that enables external Document Store as the backend of DocumentArray.
+It also refactors the implementation of DocumentArray.
+The change should be backward-compatible; and the version bumping is mainly because of the introduction of the new concept "`storage`".

 ## 0.4.0: change on the DocumentArray serialization format

 This change affects `DocumentArray.load_binary`, `DocumentArray.from_bytes`, `DocumentArray.to_bytes` and users can not load old DocumentArray back if they store it with `protocol='pickle'` and `protocol='protobuf'` under old version.